emersonmx/godot-ide-helper/README.md

 ## Generating gdscripts
 - Create a virtualenv with `python -m venv venv`
 - Install the dependencies with `pip install -r requirements.txt`
-- Run generate.py with `python generate.py`
+- Run generate.py with `python generate.py` and select godot version and generator :smile:

 ## Setup Ctags